roscopeco/anos/README.md

 a lot of things I can do that I wouldn't otherwise be able to.

 Right now, it's very early days.
-There's a simple stack-based physical memory allocator, a very simple (for testing only) page fault handler, and the beginnings of a virtual memory manager (currently, just able to map pages for the fault handler).
+There's a simple stack-based physical memory allocator and enough support for everything (page fault handling, IDT, virtual memory management, etc) to be able to get to user mode and then back via a simple (`int`-only right now) syscall interface.

 The basics of interrupt handling is configured, with the local APIC timer currently providing a "proof-of-life" heartbeat.